esrf-bliss/Lima-tango-python/doc/index.rst

-                                                                  when more than 1 task (plugin device) is activated TangoEvent		   No              False		  Activate Tango Event for counters and new images UserDetectorName	   No		   ""			  A user detector identifier, e.g frelon-saxs, (**\***)
+                                                                  when more than 1 task (plugin device) is activated TangoEvent		   No              False		  Activate Tango Event for counters and new images UserDetectorName	   No		   ""			  A user detector identifier, e.g frelon-saxs, (**\***) ImageOpMode 	   No		   "HardAndSoft"			  Configure the image op mode.
+One of 'HardOnly', 'SoftOnly', 'HardAndSoft'
 ========================== =============== ====================== =====================================================

 (**\***) Properties only used to set meta-data in HDF5 saving format.